-The depositor consulted with, and was assisted by, responsible personnel of CNH Industrial Capital America LLC in performing the review.
+The depositor consulted with, and was assisted by, responsible personnel of CNH Capital in performing the review.
 In addition, portions of the review of legal matters and of the review of statistical information and the receivables files were performed with the assistance of third parties engaged by the depositor.
-The depositor determined the nature, extent and timing of the review and the sufficiency of the assistance provided by the third parties and by CNH Industrial Capital America LLC for purposes of its review.
+The depositor determined the nature, extent and timing of the review and the sufficiency of the assistance provided by the third parties and by CNH Capital for purposes of its review.
 The depositor had ultimate authority and control over, and assumes all responsibility for, the review and the findings and conclusions of the review.
 The depositor attributes all findings and conclusions of the review to itself.

 As part of the review, the depositor identified the Rule 193 Information to be covered and identified the review procedures for each portion of the Rule 193 Information.
-Descriptions consisting of factual information were reviewed and approved by the depositor's and CNH Industrial Capital America LLC's senior management in charge of securitization to ensure the accuracy of such descriptions.
-The depositor consulted with internal counsel of CNH Industrial Capital America LLC in connection with a review of the Rule 193 Information consisting of descriptions of portions of the transaction documents and confirmed that Rule 193 Information consisting of descriptions of the transaction documents and confirmed that Rule 193 Information consisting of descriptions were accurate.
-The depositor also consulted with internal counsel of CNH Industrial Capital America LLC, as well as external counsel, with respect to the description of the legal and regulatory provisions that may materially and adversely affect the performance of the receivables or payments on the notes.
+Descriptions consisting of factual information were reviewed and approved by the depositor's and CNH Capital's senior management in charge of securitization to ensure the accuracy of such descriptions.
+The depositor consulted with internal counsel of CNH Capital in connection with a review of the Rule 193 Information consisting of descriptions of portions of the transaction documents and confirmed that Rule 193 Information consisting of descriptions of portions of the transaction documents had been compared to the related transaction documents to ensure the descriptions were accurate.
+The depositor also consulted with internal counsel of CNH Capital, as well as external counsel, with respect to the description of the legal and regulatory provisions that may materially and adversely affect the performance of the receivables or payments on the notes.

-In addition, the depositor, with the assistance of CNH Industrial Capital America LLC, also performed a review of the receivables as of the cutoff date to confirm that those receivables satisfied the criteria set forth in the fourth paragraph under "Pool Assets-Selection Process."
-The first aspect of that review was performed by members of the depositor's and CNH Industrial Capital America LLC's securitization groups and involved applying automated and manual filters to the pool data tape, which is an electronic record prepared by the depositor and CNH Industrial Capital America LLC that includes certain attributes of the receivables, and then comparing that data against a checklist containing all pool selection criteria as defined in the relevant transaction documents.
-The purpose of this component of the overall review was to test whether the receivables in the pool conformed to pool selection criteria in all material aspects as described in the first sentence of this paragraph, as well as criteria set forth in the data tape.
-For this part of the review, the depositor and CNH Industrial Capital America LLC selected a random sample of 100 receivable files relating to the receivables to confirm certain data points such as APR, equipment type and origination date conformed to the applicable information on the data tape.
+In addition, the depositor, with the assistance of CNH Capital, also performed a review of the receivables as of the cutoff date to confirm that those receivables satisfied the criteria set forth in the fourth paragraph under "The Receivables Pool" and in the first paragraph under "Pool Assets-Selection Process."
+The first aspect of that review was performed by members of the depositor's and CNH Capital's securitization groups and involved applying automated and manual filters to the pool data tape, which is an electronic record prepared by the depositor and CNH Capital that includes certain attributes of the receivables, and then comparing that data against a checklist containing all pool selection criteria as defined in the relevant transaction documents.
+The purpose of this component of the overall review was to test whether the receivables in the pool conformed to pool selection criteria in all material aspects as described in the first sentence of this paragraph, as well as criteria set forth in the relevant transaction documents.
+The second aspect of the review tested the accuracy of the individual receivables data contained in the data tape.
+For this part of the review, the depositor and CNH Capital selected a random sample of 100 receivable files relating to the receivables to confirm certain data points such as APR, equipment type and origination date conformed to the applicable information on the data tape.
 No discrepancies were discovered where the data set forth in the data tape did not match the appropriate point on the corresponding receivable file.

 In addition, the depositor conducted a review of a comparison of the statistical information contained under "The Receivables Pool," to data in, or derived from, the data tape.
-Statistical information relating to the receivables in the pool contained under "The Receivables Pool," was recalculated using the applicable information on the data tape.
+Statistical information relating to the receivables in the pool contained under "The Receivables Pool" was recalculated using the applicable information on the data tape.